in0finite/ArmyOfSteelDocs/navigation.md

+- astar asset is useless without local avoidance - maybe find some script on net which can do it ?

 how to solve problem with blocking agents ?

 - make trees static parts of navigation : they will never be destroyed => will have infinite amount of resource - can be easily done => they can be baked together with terrain